 Alarms

-Global Alarms
+Global alarms

-When configuring global alarm you can specify:
+When configuring a global alarm, you can specify:

-- thresholds for the metric
+- The threshold for the metric.

-- automatic Slack or email notifications
+- Automatic Slack or email notifications.

 serviceName

-In-config Alarms
+In-config alarms

 resources:myLambdaFunction:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: 'lambdas/js-lambda.js'alarms:- trigger:type: lambda-error-rateproperties:thresholdPercent: 5notificationTargets:- type: slackproperties:conversationId: C038XXXXXXaccessToken: $Secret('slack-access-token')

-Alarm consists of 3 parts:
+An in-config alarm consists of three parts:

-- Notifications(OPTIONAL) - Specifies where to send notification when alarm is triggered.
+- Notifications (optional): Defines where to send notifications when the alarm is triggered.

-- Evaluation(OPTIONAL) - Configures evaluation period (interval) for the monitored metric.
+- Evaluation (optional): Configures the evaluation period for the monitored metric.

 Trigger

-resources:myLambdaFunction:type: function...alarms:- trigger:type: lambda-error-rateproperties:thresholdPercent: 5
+resources:myLambdaFunction:type: function# ...alarms:- trigger:type: lambda-error-rateproperties:thresholdPercent: 5

 Notifications

-resources:myResource:type: ...properties:...alarms:- trigger:...notificationTargets:- type: slackproperties:conversationId: C038XXXXXXaccessToken: $Secret('slack-access-token')
+resources:myResource:type: ...properties:# ...alarms:- trigger:# ...notificationTargets:- type: slackproperties:conversationId: C038XXXXXXaccessToken: $Secret('slack-access-token')

-resources:myResource:type: ...properties:...alarms:- trigger:...notificationTargets:- type: ms-teamsproperties:webhookUrl: MY_WEBHOOK_URL
+resources:myResource:type: ...properties:# ...alarms:- trigger:# ...notificationTargets:- type: ms-teamsproperties:webhookUrl: MY_WEBHOOK_URL

-resources:myResource:type: ...properties:...alarms:- trigger:...notificationTargets:- type: emailproperties:sender: alarm@company.comrecipient: support@company.com
+resources:myResource:type: ...properties:# ...alarms:- trigger:# ...notificationTargets:- type: emailproperties:sender: alarm@company.comrecipient: support@company.com

 Evaluation

-Trigger Lambda on Alarm
+Trigger a Lambda function on alarm

 Trigger types